-The main symptom is a severe headache that starts suddenly and is often worse near the back of the head.
-Patients often describe it as the "worst headache ever" and unlike any other type of headache pain.
+The main symptom is a severe headache that starts suddenly (often called thunderclap headache).
+It is often worse near the back of the head.
+Many persons often describe it as the "worst headache ever" and unlike any other type of headache pain.
 The headache may start after a popping or snapping feeling in the head.

 Other symptoms that may occur with this disease:

-If your doctor thinks you may have a subarachnoid hemorrhage, a head CT scan (without contrast dye) should be done right away.
-In 5 - 10% of cases, the scan may be normal, especially if there has only been a small bleed.
-If the CT scan is normal, a lumbar puncture (spinal tap) must be performed.
+If your doctor thinks you have a subarachnoid hemorrhage, a head CT scan (without contrast dye) will be done right away.
+In some cases, the scan is normal, especially if there is only been a small bleed.
+If the CT scan is normal, a lumbar puncture (spinal tap) must be done.

 Other tests that may be done include: